Packet Filters

 - Do not forward (drop) the packet if its compressed length is over 512 bytes.

-We would create a filter corresponding to each step either by leveraging any existing filters that do what we want or writing one ourselves and connect them to form the following filter chain:
+We would create a filter corresponding to each step either by leveraging any existing filters that do what we want or and connect them to form the following filter chain:

 append | compress | drop